arperyan/QI-Meetup-Web-Dev/README.md

 # QI-Meetup-Web-Dev

-To start the presentation, follow these steps:
+To start the presentation, follow these steps once you have node.js and npm installed on your computer:

 1. Go to presentation folder
 2. npm install